Carousel Fraud

 How does carousel VAT fraud work?

-Carousel VAT fraud is a complicated and highly sophisticated process which is very difficult to detect.
+Carousel VAT fraud is a complicated and highly sophisticated process that is very difficult to detect.
 Here, we explain the missing trader fraud process in five steps:

-- The missing trader than sells the goods to another national business, charging VAT.
+2. The missing trader then sells the goods to another national business, charging VAT.
 It should then be the role of the missing trader to pay the VAT to HMRC, but fraudsters disappear without doing so.

-- The business that has bought the goods then sells them onto another business, charging VAT but then also paying the VAT received from the business before, onto the HMRC.
+3. The business that has bought the goods then sells them on to another business, charging VAT but then also paying the VAT received from the business before, onto the HMRC.

 As you can see, carousel VAT fraud can continuously cycle, which is why it’s described as a carousel.